 These core concepts apply to Drupal 8 site builds.
 However, many often apply to the other major web framework from WordPress to Node projects.
 Many of these ideas are documented on Drupal.org as well.
 I’m rewriting them here because I disagree with the documentation in several key areas.
 Use The Same Development Environment Everyone on your team should have exactly the same development environment.
 Using the same development environment ensures that the project runs exactly the same for each team member working on a project.

-I’ve taught an beginners course during Drupal Global Training Days every 3 months in portland, and I give students an introduction to Drupal 8 for site builders.
+I’ve taught an beginners course during Drupal Global Training Days many times in portland, and I give students an introduction to Drupal 8 for site builders.
 I spend the day simplifying Drupal for new developers.
 But once you’re beyond the basics of the interface, there are many different ways to accomplish a task in Drupal and Drupal 8 only adds to the choices.
 So, if you’re a Drupal developer looking to craft easier to maintain Drupal 8 sites, this series is for you.

 I’m excited to announce that I’m joining the ThinkShout team as a senior software enginer.
 ThinkShout is a mission-driven team that delivers engaging work for some amazing non-profit organizations.
 ThinkShout caught my eye a couple years ago when they launched the RedHen CRM platform for Drupal.
 I was impressed not only because RedHen is free and open source, but because Sean Larkin took the time to walk us through working with the CRM inside the Drupal platform.